-No. Question Data items/ Answer options Help notes Your details 1.1 Name of Lead Therapist completing the Service Audit Free text 1.2 Contact email of Lead Therapist Free text 1.3 What is your job description?
-Overall SLT (speech-language therapy) service manager Parkinson's specialist SLT Specialist SLT who sees patients with Parkinson's Generalist SLT who sees patients with Parkinson's Servi ce Description 2.1 Describe the setting in which you usually see individuals with Parkinson's Integrated medical and therapy Parkinson's clinic Acute outpatient rehabilitation/Rapid Response Service/Early Supported Discharge Service Community rehabilitation service Social services including reablement Outpatient/day hospital Individual's home Other (please specify) Choose one - the most common setting for the service
+No. Question Data items/ Answer options Help notes Your details 1.1 Name of Lead Therapist completing the Service Audit Free text 1.2 Contact email of Lead Therapist completing the Service Audit Free text 1.3 What is your job description?
+Overall SLT (speech-language therapy) service manager Parkinson's specialist SLT Specialist SLT who sees patients with Parkinson's Generalist SLT who sees patients with Parkinson's Servi ce Description 2.1 Describe the setting in which you usually see individuals with Parkinson's Integrated medical and therapy Parkinson's clinic Outpatient rehabilitation in acute services Community rehabilitation service Social services including reablement Individual's home Other (please specify) Choose one - the most common setting for the service.

 2.2 How does your service offer assessments?
-In personVirtually - by videoVirtually - by telephone tick all that apply 2.3 Does your service specialise in the treatment of individuals with neurological conditions?
+In personVirtually - by videoVirtually - by telephone Tick all that apply 2.3 Does your service specialise in the treatment of individuals with neurological conditions?
 YesNo 2.4 Does your service specialise in the treatment of individuals with Parkinson's?
-YesNo 2.5 Does your service offer the Lee Silverman Voice Treatment (LSVT) for individuals with Parkinson's who meet inclusion criteria (louder voice stimulable; motivated; physically able to cope with intensity)?
-Yes - all eligible candidates Yes - limited service available to selected candidates only Alternative attention to effort volume therapy offered LSVT not offered because there's no LSVT trained SLT LSVT not offered because there's no service delivery decision 2.5a Approximately what percentage of eligible candidates seen by your service are offered LSVT?
-0-25%25-50%50-75%75-100% 2.6 Is SLT available for all individuals with Parkinson's for issues with communication irrespective of when in the course of their Parkinson's the referral was made?
-Yes Not consistently due to restricted capacity/service demands No
+YesNo 2.5 Does your service offer one-to-one treatment, or groups only?
+One to one treatment only Group treatments only Both one-to-one and group treatments available 2.6 Does your service offer the Lee Silverman Voice Treatment (LSVT) for people with Parkinson's who meet inclusion criteria (louder voice stimulable; motivated; physically able to cope with intensity)?
+Yes - all eligible candidates Yes - limited service available to selected candidates only Alternative attention to effort volume therapy offered LSVT not offered because there's no LSVT trained SLT LSVT not offered because there's no capacity or service demands 2.6a Approximately what percentage of eligible candidates seen by your service are offered LSVT?
+0-25%25-50%50-75%75-100%

-2.7 Is SLT available for all individuals with Parkinson's for issues with eating/swallowing irrespective of when in the course of their Parkinson's the (re)referral was made?
-Yes Not consistently due to restricted capacity/service demands No 2.8 Is SLT available for all individuals with Parkinson's for issues with drooling irrespective of when in the course of their Parkinson's the (re)referral was made?
-Yes Not consistently due to restricted capacity/service demands No 2.9 Are individuals who require assistive technology (AAC) able to receive timely, appropriate equipment and support to help them to live independently?
-Yes, it is part of the service Yes, full access via other AAC service Restricted AAC service due to financial restrictions Restricted AAC service due to equipment range AAC service available via specialist technology service if referral criteria met No service Indiv Individuals with Parkinson's 3.1 Approximately what percentage of the individuals referred to your service annually have a diagnosis of Parkinson's?
-0-19%20-39%40-59%60-79%80-100% Refers to the audited service, i.e. not the whole adult SLT service in the area
+2.7 Is SLT available for all individuals with Parkinson's for issues with communication irrespective of when in the course of their Parkinson's the referral was made?
+Yes Not consistently due to restricted capacity/service demands No 2.8 Is SLT available for all individuals with Parkinson's for issues with eating/swallowing irrespective of when in the course of their Parkinson's the (re)referral was made?
+Yes Not consistently due to restricted capacity/service demands No 2.9 Is SLT available for all individuals with Parkinson's for issues with drooling irrespective of when in the course of their Parkinson's the (re)referral was made?
+Yes Not consistently due to restricted capacity/service demands No 2.10 Are individuals who require assistive technology (AAC) able to receive timely, appropriate equipment and support to help them to live independently?
+Yes, it is part of the service Yes, full access via other AAC service Restricted AAC service due to financial restrictions Restricted AAC service due to equipment range AAC service available via specialist technology service if referral criteria met No service